MoonPoet/xaprb-src/content/blog/forgiveness.md

 date: "2019-02-08T00:00:00-05:00"
 url: "/blog/forgiveness"
 description: "There are two types of forgiveness, one of which holds the power to transform."
 tldr: "There are two types of forgiveness, one of which holds the power to transform.
-When you forgive, you release yourself from the strongest prison and set out on a path of healing."
+When you forgive, you release yourself from the strongest prison ever built, and set out on a path of healing."
 credit: "https://unsplash.com/photos/AovflqCt9Ws"
 image: "/media/2019/02/unsplash-photos-AovflqCt9Ws.jpg"
 thumbnail: "/media/2019/02/unsplash-photos-AovflqCt9Ws.tn-500x500.jpg"